EGR304-2025-F-102/EGR304-2025-F-102.github.io/docs/04-Product-Requirements.md

       * 2.2 The product shall offer a scheduling option for plant watering.
 (P10)
       * 2.3 The product shall offer an attachment for soluble fertilizer (P10)

-3. **Manufacturing**
+3. **Manufacturing** <!-- Terry Williams -->
-      * 2.1 The product shall incorporate one or more optical proximity sensors to detect the user wearing it.
+      * 2.1 The product shall incorporatate different types of connectors for tubing includiting T - connecters, 90 degrees, and various others.
 (P10)
-      * 2.2 The product shall offer a dual microphone in each earbud.
+      * 2.2 The product shall offer a filter for solvent .
 (P10)

-4. **Interactivity & User Experience**
-      * 2.1 The product shall incorporate one or more optical proximity sensors to detect the user wearing it.
+      * 2.3 The product shall offer a sensor for ph level and a form of attachment for the sensor.
 (P10)

-      * 2.2 The product shall offer a dual microphone in each earbud.
+4. **Interactivity & User Experience** <!-- Terry Williams -->
+      * 2.1 The product shall incorporate User instructions on best spot to place ph sensor and instructions on filter replacement.
 (P10)
+      * 2.2 The product shall offer user manual on how to connect tubing to water source and recomendations on routing.
+(P10)
+      * 2.3 The product should ofer user friendly and easily programmable controller.

 5. **Safety**
       * 2.1 The product shall incorporate one or more optical proximity sensors to detect the user wearing it.
 (P10)